-When LUMA began operation of the electric system three years ago, the effects of decades of underinvestment and neglect were apparent.
-LUMA conducted a system-wide gap assessment that resulted in the identification of over 1,000 gaps which determined that the system assets were in poor health across the majority of assets.
-These deficiencies (including processes, systems and physical assets) corresponded with negative effects on system performance and reliability which would require significant improvement, resources and capital.
-Since then, LUMA has made tremendous progress across all facets of Puerto Rico's transmission and distribution system.
-Among the examples of the significant progress made over the last three years include:
+When LUMA began operation of the electric system about three years ago, the effects of decades of under-investment and neglect were apparent.
+LUMA conducted a system-wide gap assessment that resulted in the identification of over 1,000 gaps which determined that the majority of system assets were in poor health.
+These deficiencies in physical assets correspond with negative effects on system performance and reliability which would require significant improvement, resources and capital.
+As recognized in the OMA, LUMA began operating an electrical system which could not meet Prudent Utility Practice and could not meet the T&D OMA Contract Standards.
+LUMA created the System Remediation Plan (SRP) to provide an appropriate transition from the initial state of the system and utility processes at commencement to one where conditions are met for Prudent Utility Practice and compliance with Contract Standards.
+Since then, LUMA has been implementing multiple improvement programs that focus on improvements to the T&D System and we have made tremendous progress across all facets of Puerto Rico's electric grid.
+Examples of the significant progress made over the last three years include:

-- Strengthening the energy system against storms and hurricanes: by replacing more than 12,500 utility poles with new poles able to withstand 160+ mph winds, - Reducing size and the impact of outages: by installing over 8,200 grid automation, which has saved our customers over 120 million service interruption minutes, - Addressing the largest cause of outages: by clearing vegetation from over 4,500 miles of powerlines and electric infrastructure, - Improving community safety and energy efficiency: by replacing over 106,000 streetlights as part of LUMA's Community Streetlight Initiative, - Empowering the adoption of solar energy: by connecting over 91,000 customers to rooftop solar, representing 585 megawatts of clean, renewable energy for Puerto Rico, and, - Improving reliability during generation shortfalls: by launching the Customer Battery Energy Sharing (CBES) initiative.
+- Strengthening the energy system against storms and hurricanes: by replacing more than 12,500 utility poles with new poles able to withstand 160+ mph winds, - Reducing size and the impact of outages: by installing over 8,200 grid automation devices, which has saved our customers over 120 million service interruption minutes, - Addressing the largest cause of outages: by clearing vegetation from over 4,500 miles of powerlines and electric infrastructure, - Improving community safety and energy efficiency: by replacing over 106,000 streetlights as part of LUMA's Community Streetlight Initiative, - Empowering the adoption of solar energy: by connecting over 91,000 customers to rooftop solar, representing 585 megawatts of clean, renewable energy for Puerto Rico, and,

+Improving reliability during generation shortfalls: by launching the Customer Battery Energy Sharing (CBES) initiative.